 In most instances, a will is required to go through probate to prove its validity.
+Do beneficiaries of a will get notified, and when?

-Investopedia’s recent article entitled “When the Beneficiaries of a Will Are Notified” explains that there are exceptions to the requirement for probate, if the assets of the diseased are below a set dollar amount.
+Investopedia’s recent article entitled “When the Beneficiaries of a Will Are Notified” explains that there are exceptions to the requirement for probate, if the assets of the deceased are below a set dollar amount.
 This dollar amount depends on state law.

 For example, in Alabama, the threshold is $3,000, and in California, the cut-off is an estate with assets valued at less than $150,000.
 If the assets are valued below those limits, the family can divide any property as they want with court approval.